software-students-fall2023/4-containerized-app-exercise-team-random-seed-2/README.md

 ```
 docker-compose up
 ```
-3. To try out the web-app and machine learning client functionalities, download a [sample audio](machine-learning-client/audio_files/audio1.wav).
+3. Go to your browser, type "localhost:5001", and to try out the web-app and machine learning client functionalities, download a [sample audio](machine-learning-client/audio_files/audio1.wav).

 4. Click on the Upload Audio and Transcribe button to navigate to the Upload and Transcribe page.